meltano/handbook/src/_data-team/metrics-and-definitions.md

 - Re-activation Example

     Projects can fluctuate between active and inactive states over their lifetime, for example: a new user looking to bring Meltano into their organization might conduct a POC where they initialize a project and use it actively for a couple weeks, then go dormant for 28+ days making them inactive while they get buy-in from leadership, then later pick the project back up and execute a plugin at which point they're immediately considered active again following plugin execution.

+#### Project ID Source

+The project ID source attribute is sent with every execution and will almost always be random for a `meltano init`, so the project's ID source attribute is ultimately based on the first project ID source received excluding the init command.
+Additionally, some projects eventually graduate out of being considered random and into a new source called `persisted_random` when they are >7 days old and have been seen from multiple different IP addresses.
+This type of activity indicates that they're most likely not ephemeral projects anymore and the project ID was persisted to the meltano.yml file.

 #### Project Fish Segments